hackclub/hackclub/workshops/quotes_generator/README.md

 Explanation: We create a `url` variable using `const` so its value never changes again and assign it to the API URL.
 Then we'll import `useState` from `react` and using the basic boilerplate code, we create a `quotes` state.
 It is currently assigned to an empty object, but will be replaced soon!

 Now let's write a function which will make the API request and fetch the data from that URL.
-We'll use `async functions` for that because it will return us a promise.
+We'll use `async functions` because it will return us a promise.
 We'll also use `await` inside the `async function`.

 The `await` operator is used to wait for a `Promise` to either resolve or reject.
 It can only be used inside an `async function`.